IRI-UW-Bioinformatics/flu-ngs/README.md

 - `results/xlsx/variants-mcc-flat-ordered.xlsx`.
 This contains all variants in one flat sheet.

-If you set `"errors"` to `"warn"`, then any consensus sequences that were the wrong length for constructing splice variants (which use GFF files), are put in `logs/irma-ref-length-mismatches.log`.
+### Sequences

+IRMA consensus sequences and amino acid translations are put in `results/seq/{sample}_{pair}`.

-## Splice variants
+### Splice variants

-Analysis of splice variants of MP, PA and PB1 are all based on the assumption that IRMA finds canonical length consensus sequences for these segments (see [here](splice-variants.md) for more details).
+Splice variants of MP, PA and PB1 are all based on the assumption that IRMA finds canonical length consensus sequences for these segments (see [here](splice-variants.md) for more details).

 If IRMA finds a consensus sequence for one of these segments that is not the